netxms/netxms-doc/admin/user-management.rst

 Integration with LDAP
 =====================

-|product_name| can perform one-way synchronization of users and groups with external LDAP server.
-User list replica is refreshed automatically.
+|product_name| can perform one-way synchronization of users and groups with an external LDAP server.
+The user list replica is refreshed automatically.

 Already existing |product_name| users or groups will not be modified during initial synchronization (e.g. user "admin" or group "Everyone").